Federal Tax Crimes Defense Lawyers

 No one enjoys paying taxes, and some individuals turn to deceptive practices to avoid or limit tax liability.
 The Internal Revenue Service (IRS), however, takes all forms of tax fraud very seriously and, in some situations, will pursue criminal charges against you if authorities believe you attempted to defraud the IRS in some way.
 Tax offenses carry potentially serious penalties, including costly fines and prison sentences.
 For this reason, it is imperative to contact a highly experienced federal criminal defense attorney as soon as you believe you may be under investigation for a tax crime.

-Our attorneys, Felice Duffy and Paul Thomas, have the skill and understanding of the federal justice system necessary to successfully defend against tax-related charges.
+Our attorneys have the skill and understanding of the federal justice system necessary to successfully defend against tax-related charges.
 Please call Duffy Law, LLC for a free consultation at 203-946-2000 today.

 Defending individuals accused of tax evasion